stm32-rs/nucleo-f042k6/README.md

 nucleo-f042k6
 =============

-_nucleo-f042k6_ contains a basic board support packet for the fabulous [STM Nucleo-F042K6][] microcontroller board to write firmwares using Rust.
+_nucleo-f042k6_ contains a basic board support package for the fabulous [STM Nucleo-F042K6][] microcontroller board to write firmwares using Rust.
 This standard format board 1 user programmable LED as well as "Arduino Nano" headers which can be used to connect peripherals.
 It also contains a (non-removable,